"Garbhan Shanks and associate Naomi Hall are very capable in this field."

-Naomi is a Solicitor in the Commercial Disputes and Regulatory team in London.
+Naomi is an Associate in the Commercial and Regulatory Disputes team in London.

 Her clients include corporate and individual fund managers, independent financial advisors and wealth management companies.

-Naomi is part of the Insurance and Reinsurance team and advises policyholder clients, often in the financial services sector, on coverage disputes and policy interpretation.
+Naomi is part of the Insurance and Reinsurance team and advises policyholder clients on coverage disputes and policy interpretation.

-- Richard Pease v Henderson Administration Ltd EWHC 66 - acting for a successful claimant, an investment fund manager, bringing claims for breach of contract against his former employer arising out of its failure to pay him c.£4 million in management fees, and its failure to allow him to replace the manager of a c.£1 billion investment fund on termination of his employment.
+- Richard Pease v Henderson Administration Ltd EWCA Civ 158 and EWHC 661 (Ch) – Acted for an investment fund manager, in claims for breach of contract against his former employer arising out of its failure to pay him c.£4 million in management fees, and its failure to allow him to replace the manager of a c.£1 billion investment fund on termination of his employment.
 Mr Pease succeeded in his claim at first instance; the decision was overturned by the Court of Appeal and permission to Appeal to the Supreme Court is sought.

-- Acting for a wealth management company pursing declaratory judgment in the Commercial Court (QBD) alongside concurrent US proceedings relating to liability under a revolving credit agreement.
+- Acted for an investment and wealth management firm pursing declaratory judgment in the Commercial Court (QBD) alongside concurrent US proceedings relating to liability under a revolving credit agreement.

 - Dinglis Properties Ltd v Dinglis Management Ltd EWHC 2099 (Ch) - Represented a defendant company in a dispute relating to monies owing between related companies with a complex historic relationship where questions of agency were raised.

-- Assisting with various actions on behalf of Ticketus (a major creditor of Glasgow Rangers FC) arising out of the financial collapse of that club in 2012, including bringing proceedings against former owner Craig Whyte and obtaining summary judgment against him in the sum of c.£17 million.
+- Ticketus LLP v Whyte - Assisted with various actions on behalf of Ticketus (a major creditor of Glasgow Rangers FC) arising out of the financial collapse of that club in 2012, including bringing proceedings against former owner Craig Whyte and obtaining summary judgment against him in the sum of c.£17 million.